-According to industry reports, the Xbox Scarlett console, as well as that supporting family of devices, will "support current gen games but offer more advanced features and align possibly with Microsoft’s upcoming game-streaming services," too.
+According to industry reports, the Xbox Series X console, as well as that supporting family of devices, will "support current gen games but offer more advanced features and align possibly with Microsoft’s upcoming game-streaming services," too.

 This means that alongside a new Xbox console we may actually see multiple pieces of hardware released in 2020, all of which may allow game downloads directly from the cloud.